openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/headOfCaudateNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Head of caudate nucleus' is a gray matter of telencephalon.
-It is part of the caudate nucleus.
+   :definition: Is a gray matter of telencephalon.
+Is part of the caudate nucleus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002626) ('is_a' and 'relationship')]
-   :description: Largest part of the caudate nucleus lying lateral to and protruding into the anterior of the lateral ventricle
+   :description: Largest part of the caudate nucleus lying lateral to and protruding into the anterior of the lateral ventricle. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002626)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104911
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002626#head-of-caudate-nucleus-1
    :name: head of caudate nucleus